-Children can choose from a selection of breakfasts including cereal, toast, pancakes and fresh fruit and they can have a choice of water or milk to drink.
-They have a variety of resources available for the children to use as well as lots of outside play opportunities.
+Children can choose from a selection of breakfasts including cereal, toast and fresh fruit and they can have a choice of water or milk to drink.
+There are a variety of resources available for the children to use as well as lots of outside play opportunities.
 It is such a fun way to start the school day!